Peach Cobbler Bread Pudding Simple and Delicious Treat

 Instructions

-Prepare the oven and baking dish: Preheat your oven to 350°F (175°C).
-Generously grease a 9x13 inch baking dish with butter to prevent sticking.
+Preheat your oven to 350°F (175°C) and generously grease a 9x13 inch baking dish with butter.

-Cool and serve: Once baked, remove the dish from the oven and let it cool for a few minutes before serving to allow the flavors to meld.
+Remove from the oven and let cool for a few minutes before serving.